Negotiation skills training helps you and your team create greater value for your organization.

 Negotiation Skills Self-Assessment

 Any negotiation skills training course should begin and end with a negotiation skills self-assessment.
 This allows you to determine those areas that are your greatest opportunities for improvement over the course of the class.
-Re-taking the self-assessment at the end of class shows you what you have learned and improved upon, as well as those areas you need to continue to develop.
+Re-taking the self-assessment at the end of the class shows you what you have learned and improved upon, as well as those areas you need to continue to develop.

 Make no mistake, no negotiation skills training will make you a master negotiator by the end of the class or course.
 You need to personally commit to applying those skills and concepts you learn in class to your daily work and life in order to truly develop them and become a great negotiator.
 Take this opportunity to assess your negotiation skills seriously and keep your post-class assessment somewhere where you will be reminded daily to practice your negotiation skills and techniques.

-Learning and following a negotiation model will help you follow a clearly defined process to successful negotiations.
+Learning and following a negotiation model will help you follow a clearly defined process for successful negotiations.
 Any negotiation skills training class is incomplete without defining a process and preparing students with a negotiation model.
 You should also have the opportunity to practice the steps involved in the negotiation model during class.

 Crestcom’s negotiation skills training introduces our 5 Disciplines Negotiation Model which includes (1) Prepare, (2) Know, (3) Create, (4) Give & Get, and (5) Conclude.
-Leaders and managers learn how to balance creating value while building the relationship throughout each of the five disciplines by learning the characteristics of great and poor negotiators and practicing negotiation tactics during a role play simulation.
+Leaders and managers learn how to balance creating value while building the relationship throughout each of the five disciplines by learning the characteristics of great and poor negotiators and practicing negotiation tactics during a role-play simulation.

 If there is one constant for all negotiation skills training classes, it is that you will learn negotiation tactics.
 There is A LOT of information freely available regarding “proven” negotiation tactics online and elsewhere that you can consume to learn more about successful negotiation, so what is the value of taking a negotiation skills training class or course to learn them again?